-Observance of two saum (fast) on this occasion is a Sunnah of Allah’s Messenger (PBUH).
-These two fasts can either be observed on 9th and 10th or 10th and 11th of Allah’s month.
+The observance of two saum (fast) on this occasion is a Sunnah of Allah’s Messenger (PBUH).
+These two fasts can either be observed on the 9th and 10th or the 10th and 11th of Allah’s month.
 Some people think that:

 “If I live until next year, I will certainly fast on the ninth day.”
 (Muslim 1134).

-Means that he would have observed fast on the 9th of Muharram only.
-But this opinion and interpretation does not agree with other Ahadith.
-In order to oppose the Jews, the Prophet (PBUH) resolved to observe one more fast with that of 10th of Muharram and ordained it for the Muslims.
+This means that he would have observed fast on the 9th of Muharram only.
+But this opinion and interpretation do not agree with other Ahadith.
+In order to oppose the Jews, the Prophet (PBUH) resolved to observe one more fast with that of the 10th of Muharram and ordained it for the Muslims.

 Sheikh Al-Islam, Imam Ibn Taymiyyah (RA) said:

-In short, one can fast Ashura with a day before it or after it to oppose the Jews, or fast the 9th with the 10th (it is the most authentic opinion and this is what mentioned in the majority of narrations) or fast the 10th day (Ashura) alone.
+In short, one can fast Ashura a day before it or after it to oppose the Jews, or fast the 9th with the 10th (it is the most authentic opinion and this is what is mentioned in the majority of narrations), or fast the 10th day (Ashura) alone.

 Misconceptions and Baseless Rituals